Philanthropy & Tikkun Olam

 The fight began with one plume, but it did not stay personal for long

 Texas Legacy's oral-history summary and the long Dallas Observer investigation both place the beginning in the early 1990s, when Glazer, living near Winona, saw and felt the effects of a release from the nearby Gibraltar hazardous-waste facility.
-The Observer's reporting describes how she began looking into what the plant was handling and what nearby residents, many of them poor and Black, had already been enduring for years.
+The Observer's reporting describes how she began looking into what the plant was handling and what nearby residents, many of them poor and Black, had already been living with for years.

 She could have interpreted the incident narrowly, as a private nuisance or a local inconvenience.
 Instead she began learning the scale of the underlying problem: toxic releases, complaints that had gone nowhere, fears about contamination of the Carrizo-Wilcox Aquifer, and a pattern in which the people exposed to the danger had far fewer resources than the company and regulators arrayed against them.